coincreator/tutorials/tutorials/LinuxQtBuilding/README.md

 #Compiling a linux-qt wallet (coincreator.net)

 In this guide a linux-qt wallet will be built from the sources.
 64-bit Ubuntu 13.10 is used as the building environment.
 As the case is always with linux distributions: if you have any other environment this guide may not work.
-If you have some other distribution and this guide does not work it's probably of some failing dependecies. (--> google)
+If you have some other distribution and this guide does not work it's probably of some failing dependencies. (--> google)

 A coin named BullshitCoin will be used as a demonstration purpose.